huggingface/transformers/examples/language-modeling/README.md

 loss.
 XLNet uses permutation language modeling (PLM), you can find more information about the differences between those objectives in our [model summary](https://huggingface.co/transformers/model_summary.html).

-These scripts leverage the 🤗 Datasets library and the Trainer API.
+There are two sets of scripts provided.
+The first set leverages the Trainer API.
+The second set with `no_trainer` in the suffix uses a custom training loop and leverages the 🤗 Accelerate library .
+Both sets use the 🤗 Datasets library.
 You can easily customize them to your needs if you need extra processing on your datasets.

 **Note:** The old script `run_language_modeling.py` is still available [here](https://github.com/huggingface/transformers/blob/master/examples/legacy/run_language_modeling.py).